-“A large, ironic Whitman of the industrial heartland” according to Edward Hirsch in the New York Times Book Review, Philip Levine is one of the elder statesmen of contemporary American poetry.
-The son of Russian-Jewish immigrants, Levine was born and raised in industrial Detroit.
+Philip Levine was one of the leading poetic voices of his generation, “a large, ironic Whitman of the industrial heartland,” according to Edward Hirsch.
+The son of Russian-Jewish immigrants, Levine was born and raised in industrial Detroit, where he began working in the auto factories at the age of 14.
 As a young boy in the midst of the Great Depression of the 1930s, he was fascinated by the events of the Spanish Civil War.
-His heroes were not only those individuals who struggled against fascism but also ordinary folks who worked at hopeless jobs simply to stave off poverty Noted for his interest in the grim reality of blue-collar work and workers, Levine resolved “to find a voice for the voiceless” while working in the auto plants of Detroit during the 1950s.
-“I saw that the people that I was working with…were voiceless in a way,” he explained in Detroit Magazine.
+His heroes were not only those individuals who struggled against fascism but also ordinary folks who worked at hopeless jobs simply to stave off poverty.
+Noted for his interest in the grim reality of blue-collar work and workers, Levine resolved “to find a voice for the voiceless” while working in the auto plants of Detroit during the 1950s.
+“I saw that the people that I was working with … were voiceless in a way,” he explained in Detroit Magazine.
 “In terms of the literature of the United States they weren’t being heard.
 Nobody was speaking for them.
 And as young people will, you know, I took this foolish vow that I would speak for them and that’s what my life would be.
 And sure enough I’ve gone and done it.
-Or I’ve tried anyway…”
+Or I’ve tried anyway.”

-Critic Herbert Leibowitz, in a New York Times Book Review article on Levine’s 1980 National Book award-winning collection Ashes: Poems New and Old, commented: “Levine has returned again and again in his poems to the lives of factory workers trapped by poverty and the drudgery of the assembly line, which breaks the body and scars the spirit.”
+Though Levine did not return to live in Detroit, its people and economy would remain central concerns of his poetry.
+Critic Herbert Leibowitz, commenting on Levine’s 1980 National Book award and National Books Critics Circle award-winning collection Ashes: Poems New and Old, wrote: “Levine has returned again and again in his poems to the lives of factory workers trapped by poverty and the drudgery of the assembly line, which breaks the body and scars the spirit.”
 However, the speaker in Levine’s poems “is never a blue-collar caricature,” argued Richard Tillinghast in his New York Times Book Review piece, “but someone with brains, feelings and a free-wheeling imagination that constantly fights to free him from his prosaic environment.”
-In addition to concentrating on the working class in his work, Levine has paid tribute to the Spanish anarchist movement of the 1930s, especially in The Names of the Lost (1976).
+In addition to concentrating on the working class in his work, Levine paid tribute to the Spanish anarchist movement of the 1930s, especially in The Names of the Lost (1976).
 In his book, The Fierce Embrace: A Study of Contemporary American Poetry, Charles Molesworth explained that Levine connected the Spanish revolutionaries with Detroit’s laboring class during a brooding stay in Barcelona: “Both cities are built on the backs of sullen, exploited workers, and the faded revolution in one smolders like the blunting, racist fear in the other.”
 As Leibowitz summed up, “The poet’s ‘Spanish self,’ as he calls it, is kin to his Detroit self.
 Both bear witness to the visionary ideal destroyed.”

-Because of its subject matter, critics have described Levine’s work as dark, brooding, and grim.
+Critics have described Levine’s work as dark and unflinching.
 Time contributor Paul Gray called Levine’s speakers “guerrillas, trapped in an endless battle long after the war is lost.”
 This sense of defeat is particularly strong when the poet recalls scenes from his Detroit childhood, where unemployment and violence colored his life.
 But despite its painful material, Levine’s verse can also display a certain joyfulness, suggested Marie Borroff.
 Writing in the Yale Review, she described the title poem of They Feed They Lion (1972) as “a litany celebrating, in rhythms and images of unflagging, piston-like force, the majestic strength of the oppressed, rising equally out of the substances of the poisoned industrial landscape and the intangibles of humiliation.”
 Richard Hugo commented in the American Poetry Review: “Levine’s poems are important because in them we hear and we care.”
 Though Levine’s poems are full of loss, regret and inadequacy, Hugo felt that they also embody the triumphant potential of language and song.
 Levine has kept alive in himself “the impulse to sing,” Hugo concluded, adding that Levine “is destined to become one of the most celebrated poets of the time.”

 Levine’s poetry for and about the common man is distinguished by simple diction and a rhythmic narrative style—by what Robert Pinsky once called “the strength of a living syntax.”
 In an American Poetry Review appraisal of Ashes (1979) and 7 Years from Somewhere (1979), contributor Dave Smith noted that in Levine’s poems “the language, the figures of speech, the narrative progressions are never so obscure, so truncated as to forbid less sophisticated readers.
-Though he takes on the largest subjects of death, love, courage, manhood, loyalty…he brings the mysteries of existence down into the ordinarily inarticulate events and objects of daily life.”
+Though he takes on the largest subjects of death, love, courage, manhood, loyalty … he brings the mysteries of existence down into the ordinarily inarticulate events and objects of daily life.”
 Because Levine values reality above all in his poetry, his language is often earthy and direct, his syntax colloquial and his rhythms relaxed.
 Molesworth argued that Levine’s work reflects a mistrust of language; rather than compressing multiple meanings into individual words and phrases as in traditionally conceived poetry, Levine’s simple narratives work to reflect the concrete and matter-of-fact speech patterns of working people.
-Levine’s work is typically more concerned with the known, visible world than with his own perception of those phenomena, and this makes it somewhat unique in the world of contemporary poetry.
-Levine himself, in an interview with Calvin Bedient for Parnassus, defined his “ideal poem” as one in which “no words are noticed.
-You look through them into a vision of…the people, the place.”
+Levine’s work was typically more concerned with the known, visible world than with his own perception of those phenomena, and this made it somewhat unique in the world of contemporary poetry.
+Levine himself, in an interview with Calvin Bedient for Parnassus, defined his ideal poem as one in which “no words are noticed.
+You look through them into a vision of … the people, the place.”

-Levine explores the forces that have shaped his life and poetry in The Bread of Time: Toward an Autobiography (1994), a collection of nine essays.
-Levine deals with his experiences as a factory worker, his family and friends, the writers who served as his mentors and his fascination with the Spanish Civil War and Spanish poets.
+Levine explored the forces that shaped his life and poetry in The Bread of Time: Toward an Autobiography (1994), a collection of nine essays in which he addresses his experiences as a factory worker, his family and friends, the writers who served as his mentors and his fascination with the Spanish Civil War and Spanish poets.
 Levine’s portrayal of his mentors, John Berryman and Yvor Winters, garnered critical applause.
 Richard Eder, writing in the Los Angeles Times Book Review, considered the essays on Berryman, Winters, and the Spanish poet Antonio Machado to be the strongest in the book.
 Through it all, added Tod Marshall in the Georgia Review, “the book’s main focus—much to the benefit and delight of anyone interested in the formative years of one of our best contemporary poets—is Levine’s relationship with poetry.”

-Levine’s books since The Mercy include Breath (2004) and News of the World (2009).
+Levine’s later books include The Mercy (1999), Breath (2004), and News of the World (2009).
 Breath was hailed by a Terrence Rafferty in the New York Times as a “graceful new collection” that showcases Levine’s unique brand of elegy, one that operates in long, thoughtful lines that summon the un-glorious past and its hard-working inhabitants.
 “What gives Levine’s work its urgency,” Rafferty went on “is that impulse to commemorate, the need to restore to life people who were never, despite their deadening work, dead things themselves, and who deserve to be rescued from the longer death of being forgotten.”
-News of the World contains the familiar Levinian landscapes and themes in both prose poems and formal verse.
-A reviewer for Publishers Weekly noted that while the book covers familiar ground, “fans will happily get what they came for.”

-Levine’s poetry “will be remembered for his giving voice to the complicated lives of men and women and for making something closer to simple song than ordinary speech,” wrote the poet Carol Frost.“The territory of this poetry keeps coming back to a center—praise for the common person, an American, probably with immigrant parents, who having gotten ‘off the bus/at the bare junction of nothing/with nothing’ manages to find a way home.”
+Levine won several other awards, including the Ruth Lilly Prize in Poetry and the Wallace Stevens Award.
+In 2006 he was elected a a chancellor of the Academy of American Poets, and in 2011 was appointed poet laureate of the United States.
+His poetry “will be remembered for his giving voice to the complicated lives of men and women and for making something closer to simple song than ordinary speech,” wrote the poet Carol Frost.
+“The territory of this poetry keeps coming back to a center—praise for the common person, an American, probably with immigrant parents, who having gotten ‘off the bus/at the bare junction of nothing/with nothing’ manages to find a way home.”

 Poet.
 Worked variously at industrial jobs, c.
 1950s; University of Iowa, Iowa City, member of faculty, 1955-57; California State University, Fresno, professor of English, 1958-92; Tufts University, Medford, MA, professor of English, 1981-88.
 Elliston Professor of Poetry, University of Cincinnati, 1976; poet-in-residence, National University of Australia, Canberra, summer, 1978, and Vassar College; visiting professor of poetry, Columbia University, 1978, 1981, 1984, New York University, 1984 and 1991, and Brown University, 1985; teacher at Princeton University, Columbia University, Squaw Valley Writers Community, Bread Loaf, and Midnight Sun.
 Has read his poetry at the Library of Congress, Poetry Center of San Francisco, Pasadena Art Gallery, Guggenheim Museum, Princeton University, Massachusetts Institute of Technology, University of Michigan, University of California, Stanford University, Wayne State University, University of Iowa, San Francisco State University, Harvard University, Yale University, Brown University, and other schools.
 Chair of literature board, National Endowment for the Arts, 1984-85.